French involves the study of a key European and international language as well as the cultures it has influenced across

-If you are a beginner or near-beginner, provided that you have some previous successful language learning experience, you can take the Level-1 beginners' course, which will provide an intensive foundation in reading, writing and speaking French.
+If you are a beginner or near-beginner and have some previous language experience, you can take the Level-1 beginners’ course, which provides an intensive foundation in reading, writing and speaking French.

 You will also study other subjects in years 1 and 2: see Flexible degrees.